Advanced-App-Dev-and-Deploy/Pong-OPP-Ball-Class-Metaphor/README.md

 Chase Metaphor
 - Review basic class design
-- Intoduce absolute value function by reviewing the random function
+- Introduces absolute value function by reviewing the random function
   - Instead of (0, 256) or (256) parameters, use formula

 Black Holes introduces